 For many years I struggled with how to combine two of my main interests, Zen and work.
-I had read that the Zen mind is the mind before thinking, so it seemed like Zen and work must be totally unrelated.
-But over time I came to understand phrases like, “When working, just work.”
+I have read that the Zen mind is the mind before thinking, so it seems like Zen and work must be totally unrelated.
+Over time I came to understand phrases like, “When working, just work.”

 This article contains a collection of quotes that have been helpful to me in understanding the relationship between Zen and work.
 Please note that I don’t wrap each quote in double quotes, and I also try to attribute each quote to the correct author/speaker.
 If you’re interested in how to combine Zen and work, I hope you’ll find them helpful.

 He (my teacher) said that I was beginning to experience the first stages of samadhi.
 He told me that this experience would become deeper and deeper as I continued my practice, but then he said something that really blew my mind: “You must try to be in this state at all times, even as you go about ordinary activity.”
 I thought to myself, “I can barely get a taste of it after an hour of busting my buns, trying to count my breath.
 How can I possibly be in this state in day to day life?”

 He then said something even more mind-boggling: “As a general principle, any positive state that you experience within the context of silent sitting practice, you must try to attain in the midst of ordinary life.”

 Finally, I got it!
 The menial tasks I had been assigned to around the temple were meant to be an exercise in meditation.
 Whether washing dishes or cleaning toilets, my job was to try to stay in samadhi.

 Suddenly it all made sense.
 I stopped thinking of my jobs in the temple as a meaningless waste of time and began to see them as fascinating challenges.
 Everything shifted: “How deep can I get this morning as I wash these dishes?
 How deep can I stay as I rake the sand?”

 ~ an abridged version of some text from Shinzen Young in The Science of Enlightenment: How Meditation Works